-Emergency Communication is probably one of the least talked about aspects of preparedness, but in my opinion, it plays a vital role in ensuring your survival during any type of disaster and is something that you can’t afford to overlook.
+Emergency Communication is probably one of the least talked about aspects of preparedness, but in my opinion, it plays a vital role in ensuring your survival during any disaster and is something that you can’t afford to overlook.

 Disaster after disaster has shown us how crucial communication can be during a time of crisis.
-From dispatching first responders into affected areas to coordinating with loved ones during times of crisis, our communications infrastructure is vitally important to our safety.
+From dispatching first responders into affected areas to coordinating with loved ones during times of crisis, our communications infrastructure is essential to our safety.

 Unfortunately, while we have made great strides in communication technology, our infrastructure is incredibly vulnerable to even small-scale disasters and storms.
-Time after time we’ve seen our cell networks fail, our modern devices stop working and even our 911 systems overloaded during times of crisis.
+Time after time we’ve seen our cell networks fail, our modern devices stop working and even our 911 systems overloaded during periods of crisis.

-Are You Prepared to Make Contact During a Disaster?
+Are You Prepared to Reach Your Family During a Disaster?

 Just like all areas of survival, the first step in emergency communication is preparedness.
 That means developing an Emergency Communications Plan, and then making sure everyone in your family knows what it is, and how to put it in place during a disaster.